Meredith Greif

 Academic background

-Meredith holds a PhD in Sociology from Penn State University, and Bachelor’s Degree in Rural Sociology from Cornell University.
+Meredith holds a Ph.D. in Sociology from Penn State University, and a Bachelor’s Degree in Rural Sociology from Cornell University.
 Currently, she is working on a book which draws upon ethnographic observations with landlords and city and court officials in Cleveland, to show how cities inadvertently contribute to their affordable housing crises through ineffective regulation over landlords.
 At PIRL, Meredith has worked on the “Brokering The Geography of Opportunity” project on landlords.
 In addition to work, her days are filled with coffee, rock collecting, and birdwatching.

 Research Interests